Get startedGet started for free

 Analyzing top customer locations

-From your good work with the e-commerce company, you have been asked to help them build on an existing report looking at their sales by country.
+Based on your good work with the e-commerce company, you have been asked to help them expand an existing report on their sales by country.

 The sales manager is interested in understanding where their top customers are located.
 They don't currently have a clear idea of what 'top' means.
-Ideally, they can easily try a variety of different cut-off values to consider someone a top customer and see how the graph changes with different cut-off values.
+Ideally, they can easily try various cut-off values to consider someone a top customer and see how the graph changes with different cut-off values.

 Your task is to help the sales manager by using a range input to facilitate a live-update app that filters sales by a minimum OrderValue amount.